 Hegel begins by outlining three major types of historical method: original history, which is written during the historical period in question; reflective history, which is written after the period has passed and which brings reflective thought and interpretation to bear on it; and philosophic history, which uses a priori philosophical thought to interpret history as a rational process.
 (Reflective history is further broken down into universal history, pragmatic, critical, and specialized methods).

-The bulk of the Introduction is concerned with the elaboration of three aspects of this guidance of history by rational Spirit.
+The bulk of Introduction to the Philosophy of History is concerned with the elaboration of three aspects of this guidance of history by rational Spirit.
 The first concerns the abstract characteristics of Spirit itself: the central principle of Spirit is rational freedom (the only true freedom), which Spirit realizes in the world through the mechanism of human history.
-The second thing Hegel considers, then, is this human aspect--the "means" Spirit uses to actualize itself in the world.
-Human interests and passions are subjective and particular--they do not necessarily conform to any universal laws.
+The second thing Hegel considers, then, is this human aspect—the "means" Spirit uses to actualize itself in the world.
+Human interests and passions are subjective and particularthey do not necessarily conform to any universal laws.
 History unfolds as this subjective realm of human passion is joined to universal principles, thus allowing Spirit to become conscious of itself in its subjective aspect (the aspect that allows it to unfold in the concrete world).

 The third major section of Hegel's discussion of Spirit focuses on this union of the subjective particular and the objective universal.
 The union occurs in the form of the State (by which term Hegel means the entirety of a people's culture and government).
 Thus, the State is the "material" in which universal Spirit realizes itself in particular forms.

 Through this process of improvement through self-negation, then, Spirit drives human history through its stages toward the goal of complete realization of Spirit in self-conscious, rational freedom.
-The Introduction seeks to allow us to grasp the nature of this series of transitions both through straight philosophical analysis and through the study of the historical stages themselves.
+Introduction to the Philosophy of History seeks to allow us to grasp the nature of this series of transitions both through straight philosophical analysis and through the study of the historical stages themselves.